yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

 This sample will walk you through the steps of creating and deploying a machine learning model using python.
 It will use BentoML to package a classifier model trained on the Iris dataset.
-Afterward we will create an API model server container image and deploy the image to Knative.
+Afterward, it will create a container image and deploy the image to Knative.

-Additional Knative deployment guide with BentoML is also available in the [BentoML documentation](https://docs.bentoml.org/en/latest/deployment/knative.html)
+Knative deployment guide with BentoML is also available in the [BentoML documentation](https://docs.bentoml.org/en/latest/deployment/knative.html)

 ## Before you begin